Updated November 2023

 Another shop we adore is the Allarts Gallery located in the Citadel of Cascais (a must-see).
 They are one of the few shops in the region that sell authentic Portuguese Bordallo Pinheiro ceramics.
 The iconic Portuguese work is lovely to add to your home decor.
 His work reflects a love of nature frequently through animals, vegetables, fruits, and plants.
 You will see many of his iconic swallows in Portuguese homes that represent family, love, and fidelity.
 We have several of these famous swallows in our home including the special edition “diversity” swallow that represents all the differences that make up the Portuguese culture.
 They make me smile every time I see them.
-Be sure to say hello to our friend Claudia when you visit Allarts Gallery.

 Another Portuguese brand I have adored for years is Arcopedico shoes.
 I started buying them years ago when I was sent a pair to try out.
 I’ve been buying them ever since.
 I was over the moon when I found their flagship store in Lisbon.
 Their shoes are super light, comfortable, and have great support.
 They also hold up well on the tiled sidewalks that are everywhere in Portugal.

 Many people say they can’t find their shoe sizes in Portugal.
 In my experience that has not been the case (and have a robust size 10 foot!).
 I went to find a pair for summer and they were sold out of most sizes of the shoe I liked.
 They simply ordered my size from the factory (in Portugal) and I had them a few weeks later.
 Now that’s service!